At 53 years old, Chris Trebatoski decided to start his own law firm.

 After setup, Chris finds it especially useful that he can easily update and organize his matters in Clio.

-“If I don’t have all the client’s readily available, let’s say I don’t have the client’s address for example, but I have an email, and I’ve got a phone number, I’ll go and put that in, and boom, I have the matter.
+“If I don’t have all the client’s information readily available, let’s say I don’t have the client’s address for example, but I have an email, and I’ve got a phone number, I’ll go and put that in, and boom, I have the matter.
 I can just run all checks that I need to run, and then update that later, which really is amazing.”

 Billing in 10 minutes instead of 30 days